openlawteam/lao-docs/docs/Termination.md

-# Termination or Dissolution of The LAO
+# Winding Down The LAO

 ## Under what circumstances will The LAO wind down?